• Bush Beans • Pole Beans • Snap Beans • Shell Beans • Dry Beans • Filet Beans • Soybeans • Fava Beans • Lima Beans

 - Filet Beans

-Commonly grown in France and now widely known as haricots verts, filet beans are a subgroup of bush snap beans harvested when young and succulent.
-Reaching peak flavor at ⅛–¼-inch diameter, they are prized for slender pods with a crisp, yet delicate texture.
-Filet beans are also known as fine beans by the British, and are widely regarded as a fancy, gourmet, or specialty produce item.
+Commonly grown in France and widely known as haricots verts, filet beans are a subgroup of bush snap beans harvested when young and succulent.
+Reaching peak flavor at ⅛–¼-inch diameter, they are prized for their slender pods with a crisp, yet delicate texture.
+Filet beans are also known as fine beans by the British, and are regarded as a fancy, gourmet, or specialty produce item.
 While they do require frequent picking to maintain a continuous yield of extra-fine-grade pods, they are not otherwise difficult to grow.

 - Wax Beans